-- Founded in 2000, GAIA is a network of grassroots groups as well as national and regional alliances representing more than 1000 organizations from 92 countries, whose ultimate vision is a just, zero waste world built on respect for ecological limits and community rights, where people are free from the burden of toxic pollution, and resources are sustainably conserved, not burned or dumped. - In 2023, 99 GAIA member organizations from 41 different countries have come together in a process of consultation about the future of zero waste systems and environmental justice, analyzing the threats and opportunities that we see in front of us to respond to the multiple crises that we are facing as humankind.
-We've prepared this draft set of environmental justice principles for zero waste, to be discussed with the Global Methane Hub, social movements and policymakers, as we build toward a global gathering that brings together environmental leaders in the waste and food sector to both talk about an agenda for methane mitigation rooted in community organizing and justice and to develop values, principles and plans for this work going forward.
+- Founded in 2000, GAIA is a network of grassroots groups as well as national and regional alliances representing more than 1000 organizations from 92 countries, whose ultimate vision is a just, zero waste world built on respect for ecological limits and community rights, where people are free from the burden of toxic pollution, and resources are sustainably conserved, not burned or dumped. - In 2023, GAIA consulted 99 member organizations from 41 different countries about the future of zero waste systems and environmental justice, analyzing threats and opportunities to respond to the multiple crises that humankind is facing.
+The final document was presented at the UNFCCC COP 28.
+Following its publication, this document was discussed at several public events with environmental leaders from the food and waste sector to develop an agenda for methane mitigation based on community organizing and justice, and will continue to be utilized to elaborate plans for this work in the future.